-We can recognize that English word forms such as talks, talker, talked and talking must consist of one element talk, and a number of other elements such as -s, --er, --ed and -ing.
+We can recognize that English word forms such as talks, talker, talked and talking must consist of one element talk, and a number of other elements such as -s, --er, -- ed and --ing.
 All these elements are described as MORPHEMES.

 The definition of a morpheme is "a minimal unit of meaning or grammatical function".
 Units of grammatical function include forms used to indicate past tense or plural, for example.
-In the sentence,

-- The police reopened the investigation..., the word reopened consists of three morphemes.
-One minimal unit of meaning is open, another minimal unit of meaning is re- (meaning again) and a minimal unit of grammatical function is -ed(indicated past tense).
+In the sentence, the word reopened consists of three morphemes.
+One minimal unit of meaning is open, another minimal unit of meaning isre- (meaning again) and a minimal unit of grammatical function is -ed(indicated past tense).